-On this day in 1521, one man feared God more than he feared men.
-He changed the church and all of history for you and I. Today (April 18th) is the anniversary for the day in which Martin Luther stood before a council of both church and government, and declared, “Here I stand.”
+In 1521, one man feared God more than he feared men.
+He changed the church and all of history for you and I. April 18th is the anniversary for the day in which Martin Luther stood before a council of both church and government, and declared, “Here I stand.”
 We can learn much from his boldness.

 We would all be better men (and women) to listen to the message attached to this post, read the words, and know the story of a man who was called by God to be bold enough to defy everything he knew for the conviction of God’s word in his life.
 Plus I’ll tell you how you can get a free ebook and other resources.